 Pursuant to Guideline 2.3(D) of the Guidelines for Unaccredited Law School Rules, PCU makes the following disclosures:

-“The method of instruction at this law school for the Juris Doctor (J.D.) degree program is principally in physical classroom facilities.”
+“The method of instruction at this law school for the Juris Doctor (J.D.) degree program is principally by technological means including interactive classes.”

 “Study at, or graduation from, this law school may not qualify a student to take the bar examination or to satisfy the requirements for admission to practice in jurisdictions other than California.
 A student intending to seek admission to practice law in a jurisdiction other than California should contact the admitting authority in that jurisdiction for information regarding the legal education requirements in that jurisdiction for admission to the practice of law.”